Remington 7600 Review | Is This Pump-Action Rifle Right For You?

 Fast Follow-up Shots

 This rifle is unique in that it’s a pump-action.
-Pump-actions have the ability to shoot fast follow-up shots reliably without taking your eyes off the target.
+Pump-actions can shoot fast follow-up shots reliably without taking your eyes off the target.
 When using other types of gun actions you will have to re-acquire your target which takes valuable time in those split seconds while shooting.

 During follow-up shots with the 7600, you can keep the gun shouldered, with your trigger finger on the trigger, and your eye more or less still looking down the site at the target.
 Other guns on the market don’t offer this to the same extent.